- Redcar and Cleveland

-The Mighty Redcar showcased our fantastic young people and we want the world to know what a fantastic place it is in which to live, study and do business.
-We would love you to share the word as an ambassador for the borough.
+We want the world to know what a fantastic place it is in which to live, enjoy and do business.
+We would love you to share the word as an Ambassador for the borough.
 It doesn’t cost anything and you could benefit from a better and more prosperous Redcar and Cleveland.

 From the beautiful coastal towns of Saltburn and Redcar to Guisborough, the gateway to the stunning North York Moors, the natural beauty of Redcar and Cleveland provides a real feelgood factor to go alongside schools which give children a great start in life and a range of industries which provide well-paid careers.

 Your money goes further, with house prices far lower than many other parts of the country.
 All in all, it is a fantastic place to live.

 Want to learn more about Redcar and Cleveland?
 Discover the Redcar and Cleveland Story.

 Visit the Redcar and Cleveland Borough Council website for information on Council services.

 We regard your privacy as important and any personal information you give to us will be used in accordance with the Data Protection Act and the General Data Protection Regulations.